-With over 60 sports clubs, two gyms and a range of fitness classes on campus, there’s something for everyone here – whether you’re a beginner, or an expert.
-NTU’s Sports and Fitness membership scheme gives you unlimited access to all of our facilities and sessions – follow the link to find out more.
+- Get active – with over 60 sports clubs, two gyms and a range of fitness classes on campus, there’s something for everyone here, whether you’re an expert or a beginner.
+NTU’s Sports and Fitness membership scheme gives you unlimited access to all of our facilities and sessions.

-If you're musical, you'll find that there are plenty of opportunities to show your skills at NTU.
-Play in one of our orchestras and ensembles, or sing in one of our choirs – whatever your interests, or level of experience!
+- Get musical – if you're musical, you'll find that there are plenty of opportunities to show your skills at NTU.
+Play in one of our orchestras and ensembles, or sing in one of our choirs – whatever your interests, or level of experience.

 - Support your community – volunteering is a great way of getting involved with your local community, and adding something extra to your CV.
 Help out in schools with our Students in Classrooms scheme, or sign up for one of our exciting volunteering opportunities.

 - Get involved with your Students' Union – Nottingham Trent Students’ Union (NTSU) is here to ensure you get the most out of your time here at NTU.
 From representing your views at a local and national level to providing you with the chance to try new things, make friends and have fun, it is the social heart of the University.